amantrac/ClarityNLP/README.md

 ```
 python bow-keras.py --export_nn
 ```
-This will train the model, save it in the models directory, and return it accuracy on the test set.
+This will train the model, save it in the models directory, and return its accuracy on the test set.
 Please do this step before trying to load the model further.

 # Productization Plan